-Maintaining your furnace can go a long way in the time in between furnace service appointments.
+Maintaining your furnace can help quite a bit in the months in between furnace service appointments.
 One of the simplest, and essential, ways to maintain your furnace is in switching out your furnace filter.
-Having a dirty air filter can contribute to a number of adverse concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are month after month.
+Having a clogged air filter can contribute to a variety of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are month after month.

 So what goes in to deciding when you should change your furnace filter?

-- Home habits: if you have pets in your home, it may make sense to replace your filter more often as a result of pet dander.
-If you have someone in the house that deals with allergies or asthma, consider switching out your home’s air filter more often to help potentially decrease their symptoms.
+- Home habits: if you have pets in your home, it might make sense to change your filter more often as a result of pet dander.
+If you have someone in the house that deals with allergies or asthma, think about switching out your home’s air filter more often to help potentially decrease their symptoms.

-Now you’re probably wondering how to change your furnace filter.
-More than likely, this will differ depending on what furnace you have, but typically:
+Now you’re likely wondering how to change your furnace filter.
+More than likely, this will differ depending on what furnace you have, but normally:

-At Air Engineers Service Experts, we offer membership plans that include replacing standard furnace filters.
-Give us a call today at 904-450-5672 or schedule an appointment with us online.
+At Air Engineers Service Experts, we offer membership plans that include changing out standard furnace filters.
+Give us a call today at 904-450-5672 or set up an appointment with us online.

 - Open or remove the air filter panel close to the bottom of your furnace to expose an open compartment.

-- When installing the new filter, inspect the perimeter of the filter for an arrow that shows you the air flow direction, to ensure you’re installing the filter in the right direction.
+- When installing the new filter, check the perimeter of the filter for an arrow that shows you the air flow direction, to make sure you’re installing the filter in the right direction.
 In most cases, the arrow should point to the main part (or top) of the furnace.